nathansh/Content-Folding-Demo/README.md

-# Content folding with harvey.js and jQuery Demo
+# Content folding with enquire.js and jQuery Demo

-Harvey is available on GitHub at https://github.com/harvesthq/harvey.
+Enquire download and syntax documentation is available at [the enquire.js website](http://wicky.nillia.ms/enquire.js/).

-## Harvey's syntax

-	Harvey.attach('screen and (min-width:600px) and (max-width:900px)', {
-		setup: setup_function,
-		on: on_function,
-		off: off_function
-	});

 ## Moving DOM elements with jQuery